Our House System

 This care begins within a Mentor Group, led by a House Mentor.
 Mentor groups meet at the beginning of each day and the Pastoral Program is generally delivered by the House Mentor through pastoral care sessions.

-House Mentors are usually the first point of contact between home and school if there is a concern about a student’s welfare or progress or to explain a student absence.
+House Mentors are usually the first point of contact between home and school if there is a concern about a student’s welfare or progress or to explain a student's absence.

 Each Mentor Group belongs to a House that is under the care of a House Leader.